-The temperature control thermostat and thermocouple is the next components to check if you still haven’t found the cause of the problem.
+The temperature control thermostat and thermocouple are the next components to check if you still haven’t found the cause of the problem.
 This component aims to monitor the temperature inside the oven and then cycle on the heat when the oven temperature gets too low.
 If the temperature control thermostat becomes defective, it can stop your oven from turning on.
-This doesn’t happen often, but if the igniter is working, your best option might be to simply replace the temperature control thermostat and see if that solves the problem.
+This doesn’t happen often, but if the igniter works, your best option might be to replace the temperature control thermostat and see if that solves the problem.

 Any gas appliance is dangerous and can cause explosions if mishandled.
-Of course, we recommend not to repair it by yourself, it is necessary to contact the pros and schedule a visit to check and repair your gas oven.
+Of course, we recommend not repairing it by yourself, and it is necessary to contact the pros and schedule a visit to check and repair your gas oven.

 Fix Appliances CA — Your Trusted Authorized Appliance Repair Service

-Fix Appliances CA services all residential and light commercial gas appliances, not only the kitchen but laundries, such as ranges, ovens, cooktops and dryers.
-Experts of our company are prepared and experienced in working with electric ovens and gas ones as well.
+Fix Appliances CA services all residential and light commercial gas appliances, including the kitchen and laundries, such as ranges, ovens, cooktops and dryers.
+Our company’s experts are prepared and experienced in working with electric ovens and gas ones.
 Their work includes the installation, for example, gas stove installation, maintenance and repair of major brands.
 Moreover, Fix Appliances CA is an authorized company for most gas appliance makers.

 Red Tag from Enbridge or Uniongas.
-A red tag on a gas range or a gas dryer typically means that the equipment is not safe to operate and a technician has to put a red tag on it, which means the gas will be shut off until the problem is fixed.
+A red tag on a gas range or a gas dryer typically means that the equipment is unsafe to operate, and a technician has to put a red tag on it, which means the gas will be shut off until the problem is fixed.
 No worries, our team has you covered.

-No matter what the problem with your gas and propane appliance is, even when we talk about gas ovens, we solve any troubleshoot issues with them on a same-day basis.
-You are welcome to give us a call at 888-242-0777 or submit a request online.
+No matter what the problem with your gas and propane appliance is, even when we talk about gas ovens, we solve any troubleshooting issues with them on a same-day basis.
+You are welcome to call us at 888-242-0777 or submit a request online.
 Our highly trained and qualified gas experts will do their best.